Overview of The Application Process

 Jefferson City, MO 65109

 e.
-Pay the non-refundable application fee.
-Please note the $300 application fee ($450 for non-MCRSP members) is required prior to the review of the provider's application and submitted documents.
+Please note the $300 application fee ($450 for non-MCRSP members) is required prior to completing your review or conducting an on-site inspection.
+You will be invoiced for this fee, which can be paid electronically or by check.
 The accreditation application fee shall be good for one year.
-A provider many accredit multiple houses within that year under the one-time application fee.
+A provider may accredit multiple houses within that year under the one-time application fee.
 After one year, another application fee must be paid.

 Next Steps: Site Visit